-Herdis Drofn Fjeldsted was born in 1971 and she joined the Board on 14 December 2010.
-She is an investment manager at Framtakssjodur Islands and holds a BSc degree in business administration, a MSc degree in corporate finance from Reykjavik University and is a certified securities broker.
-Herdis has years of experience in the private equity industry.
-Most recently, she was a member of the investment team at Thule Investments.
-Herdis is the Chairman of the Board of Icelandic Group, Chairman of the Board of Wave Operations and a member of the Board of Promens.
+Herdis Drofn Fjeldsted, investment manager at the Iceland Enterprise Investment Fund, holds a B.Sc. degree in business administration, an M.Sc. degree in corporate finance from Reykjavik University and is a certified securities broker.
+Herdis has years of experience in the private equity sector.
+Previously, she was a member of the investment team at Thule Investments.
+Herdis is Chairman of the Board of Icelandic Group hf., a Vice-Chairman of the Board of Promens hf., a member of the Board of Copeinca ASA, Icelandic Group Investments ehf., and Invent Farma ehf.